ntop/PF_RING/doc/modules/af_xdp.rst

 Install a kernel >4.18.

+Ubuntu 20 already runs a kernel 5.x which is supported by AF_XDP.
 On Ubuntu 18.04 you can use uktools available at https://github.com/usbkey9/uktools/ following the instructions below:

 .. code-block:: console